Shri32/Adobe-Deepdoc-round1a-/README.md

 # Adobe-Deepdoc-round1a-
 This repository contains the complete solutions for Challenge Round 1A of the Adobe India Hackathon 2025.

-## with regards Shrimant Sharma, Manya Sewkani, Abel Sangeet
+## with regards Shrimant Sharma, Manya Sewkani, Abel Sangeeth